dcmox/_f/README.md

 ## Date Functions

 -   unixTimestamp = () => Returns the time in milliseconds since the Unix epoch (00:00:00 UTC on 1 January 1970)

+## Misc Functions

+-   memoize = (n: number)(fn: (...args: any) => any) => Caches n results of the callback function passed into it. eg: \_f.memoize(5)(callbackFn) will store the most recently used results based on the included arguments.
+Highly efficient for recursive algorithms where you don't want to recalculate explored states/paths.
+Argument checks are done by value (not by reference).
+This algorithm performs better than [memoizerific](https://github.com/thinkloop/memoizerific) by a factor of 10 in some cases (for example, when reaching the cache limit)

 ## Usage